cbcoutinho/ford_min_ex/project.md

 coloured_edges: true
 ---

-This is a minimum example using internal functions and interfaces
+This is a minimum example using internal functions and interfaces.
+It is related to [FORD Issue 193](https://github.com/cmacmackin/ford/issues/193)

 {!README.md!}